decentralized-identity/bbs-signature/draft-bbs-signatures.md

   *  H2C\_SUITE\_ID is the suite ID of the hash-to-curve suite used to define the hash_to_curve function.

   *  ADD\_INFO is an optional string indicating any additional information used to uniquely qualify the ciphersuite.
-When present this value MUST only contain ASCII characters between 0x21 and 0x7e (inclusive), and MUST end with an underscore (0x5f), other than as the last character the string MUST not contain any other underscores (0x5f).
+When present this value MUST only contain ASCII characters between 0x21 and 0x7e (inclusive), and MUST end with an underscore (0x5f), other than the last character the string MUST not contain any other underscores (0x5f).

 ### Additional Parameters